rharmonson/rharmonson.github.io/pages/2017/centos-7-2factor-instguide.md

 ---
-title: Two Factor Authentication using Google Authenticator on CentOS 7
+title: Two-factor Authentication using Google Authenticator on CentOS 7
 published: true
 tags: [linux, centos, service, sysadmin, security]
 keywords: authentication radius sssd
 last_updated: July 1, 2016
-summary: "The purpose of this article is to article is to provide a *free* two-factor authentication solution for use with VPN solutions."
+summary: "Build a *free* two-factor authentication solution using FreeRADIUS 3, SSSD 1.12, and Google Authenticator."
-sidebar: test2_sidebar
+sidebar: 2factorcos7_sidebar
 permalink: 2factorcos7.html
 folder: 2017
-toc:
+toc: false
 commentIssueId: 6
 ---

-# CentOS 7 Minimal: Two-factor Authentication using FreeRADIUS 3, SSSD 1.12, & Google Authenticator

 ## Objective

 The primary objective of this article is to provide a *free* two-factor authentication solution for use with VPN solutions.
+The solution integrates FreeRADIUS 3, SSSD 1.12, and Google Authenticator.

 ## Prerequisites